 --

 The David Bradford Energy and Environmental Policy Seminar Series is coordinated by the Center for Policy Research on Energy and the Environment (C-PREE), and co-sponsored by the High Meadows Environmental Institute (HMEI).
-This seminar is also co-sponsored by the Kahneman-Treisman Center for Behavioral Science & Public Policy and the Chadha Center for Global India.
+This seminar is also co-sponsored by the Kahneman-Treisman Center for Behavioral Science & Public Policy and the Center for the Study of Democratic Politics.

 This in-person event is open to the public.
 Princeton University community members do not need to RSVP.
 Members of the general public should RSVP to ccrosby@princeton.edu and will be accommodated as space allows.